1st Texas Infantry Regiment: 1862

-In January 1862, Colonel Hugh McLeod would die of pneumonia; Lieutenant Colonel Rainey and Major Black would both be promoted to Colonel and Lieutenant Colonel respectfully.
-On March 2, 1862, the regiment would move south with the Army of Northern Virginia to confront McClellan's flank movement at Yorktown, Virginia.
-The regiment would arrive at the Siege of Yorktown (1862) on April 19, where they would contribute sharpshooters to harass Yankee scouts and sharpshooters.
-The Federals would quickly learn how effective the Pattern 1853 Enfield were in the hands of the Texans and Georgians of the Texas Brigade.
-By May 3, 1862, the Confederate forces pulled back from Yorktown and retreat towards Richmond, the Texas Brigade would be detailed as the rearguard of William H.C.
+In January 1862, Colonel Hugh McLeod died of pneumonia; Lieutenant Colonel Rainey and Major Black were both promoted to colonel and lieutenant colonel respectively.
+On March 2, 1862, the regiment moved south with the Army of Northern Virginia to confront McClellan's flank movement at Yorktown, Virginia.
+The regiment arrived at the Siege of Yorktown (1862) on April 19, where they contributed sharpshooters to harass Yankee scouts and sharpshooters.
+The Federals quickly learned how effective the Pattern 1853 Enfield were in the hands of the Texans and Georgians of the Texas Brigade.
+By May 3, 1862, the Confederate forces pulled back from Yorktown and retreat towards Richmond, the Texas Brigade was detailed as the rearguard of William H.C.
 Whiting's Division.
 During their retreat up the peninsula, the 1st Texas along with its brigade was sent to confront an amphibious landing made by Brigadier General William B. Franklin's Division at the Battle of Eltham's Landing on May 7, 1862.
-John Bell Hood, the new commander of the Texas Brigade, would drive the Yankees back to their boats during the brigade's first battle of the war and would hold the position until their baggage trains could pass safely.
-During the fight, Lieutenant Colonel Black would be killed in action.
+John Bell Hood, the new commander of the Texas Brigade, drove the Yankees back to their boats during the brigade's first battle of the war and held the position until their baggage trains could pass safely.
+During the fight, Lieutenant Colonel Black was killed in action.